Oneplace.com

 Papa Chuck: Well, I'd have to make a whole new seat.
 I'm not sure it's worth it.

-CJ: It looks okay.
+CJ: Looks okay.

 Papa Chuck: Yes, it does.
 Just by looking at it, you'd never know it could break right out from under you.
-The whole thing, look how it just falls apart.
+The whole thing.
+Look how it just falls apart.

 CJ: Good thing you found it.